-A Hawaii travel assignment can be a dream come true for any traveling healthcare professional.
+A Hawaii travel nursing or therapy assignment can be a dream come true for any traveling healthcare professional.
 But once the initial excitement of getting the job is over, reality sets in.
 What do you pack?
 What do you do for transportation?
 Where do you live?
+How do you find short-term housing in Hawaii?

-If you are looking for housing in Hawaii you may realize that it is not an easy process.
+If you are looking for short-term housing in Hawaii you may realize that it is not an easy process.
 There are scammers on websites trying to take your money before you arrive and many expensive options.
-This definitely may be an assignment where you have your travel agency set up housing for you, instead of taking the housing stipend, to avoid the headache.
+This may be an assignment where you elect to have your travel agency find housing for you, instead of taking the stipend and doing it yourself.
+If you do choose to find your own housing, here is a guide to help you.

 Before you begin your housing search, please understand the difference in housing and costs between Hawaii and the mainland.
 Hawaii is an island so space is limited.
 Houses and apartments may be much smaller than you are used to.
 This is normal.